SonyCSL/Kadecot-JS/README.md

 You can check the API call by accessing 'http://[server]:8082/index.html' from your web browser.

-## Difference from Android kadecot:
+## Difference from Android Kadecot:

 - realm (API version) is currently only 'v1' (Previously, it was 'default'
 - WAMP parameters are embed in different field of wamp messages